Need a Fence in Eupora? We've Got You Covered

 Do I need a permit to build a fence in Eupora, MS?

-Yes - the City of Eupora requires a permit to construct or substantially replace a fence, and the application is submitted to the city's building official with the property description and fence plans and specifications.
-Eupora's building department fee schedule lists fences under accessory structures at a flat $50 residential permit fee.
-The zoning ordinance also prohibits placing a fully enclosed fence between the front building line and the front property line on residentially zoned parcels, so front-yard designs must use an open style.
+Yes - the City of Eupora requires a permit to build or substantially replace a fence, submitted to the city's building official with your property description and fence plans.
+The good news is you don't have to handle it alone; we map the run and put together a simple plan for submission.
+One thing to know up front: the fee schedule lists fences under accessory structures at a flat $50 residential permit fee, and the ordinance doesn't allow a fully enclosed fence between the front building line and the front property line on residential parcels, so your front-yard section has to use an open style.